A trigger is an API provided by the Container Service for simple and fast redeployment and resource scaling.

 Log on to the Container Service console

-Select the target cluster and click the name of the application, as shown in the figure below.
+Select the target cluster and click the name of the application.

 Click Create Trigger.